jorge07/hollywood/docs/concepts/module-context.md

 - **Casino**.
 Where the business occurs.
 Core Business.
 - **BackOffice**.
 Where the business gets administrated.
 Core Business.
 - **Affiliate**.
-Were we take users from.
-It's an important part of the business, but we're not experts, we may buy a solution instead build our own.
+Where we take users from.
+It's an important part of the business, but we're not experts, we may buy a solution and not build our own.

 This Bounded Contexts has different **Modules** inside: